 SELECT true, false, False, True, FALSE, TRUE;

 Here, we have typed a command above using the SELECT statement to view the case sensitivity, which gives output as 100101, where 1 associate with the true value and 0 associates with a false one.

 We will use the Boolean type while adding a column to hold the Boolean values in table creation which has the syntax structure as follows:

 CREATE TABLE TableName (Column1 data type constraints, Column2 data type constraints,….., Column5 BOOLEAN,……..ColumnN data type constraints);

-In MariaDB, the Boolean type holds the following syntax structure as BOOL, BOOLEAN.
+In MariaDB, the Boolean type holds the following syntax structure BOOL, BOOLEAN.
 These data types describe the substitutes for the TINYINT(1), where the value 0 is considered false and non-zero ones are considered true.
-Perhaps, the true and false values are simply known as the pseudonyms for 1 and 0, respectively.
+We know the true and false values as the pseudonyms for 1 and 0.
 You can use the IS operator for testing the values against a Boolean type.

 For illustration, let us write the query as:

 It provides the output where the field j in the table bool has type as TINYINT(1), NULL as YES; the Default value is NULL.
 The TINYINT data type holds the integer values within the range of -128 to 127 signed in MariaDB.

 Let us illustrate the MariaDB Boolean type commands in the server and view their respective outputs as follows: